 We love animals just as much as you do!
 However, due to safety and liability reasons, pets are unfortunately not allowed at Pancreatic Cancer Action Network events.
 Service animals are, of course, welcome.

 Strollers and wheelchairs are absolutely welcome at PurpleStride!

 Register by the dates listed below in order to secure these benefits.

 Beat the lines on event day by picking up your T-shirt at packet pick-up.
 Registration prices increase on event day, so make sure to invite friends and family to register at this time if they haven’t already done so!
-More information will be posted as we get closer to the event.

 We are pleased to have David Murphy return as emcee for PurpleStride Philadelphia!

 David Murphy is the weekday meteorologist for Action News Mornings (4:30am-7am) and Action News at Noon.
 David has earned Seals of Approval from both the American Meteorological Society and the National Weather Association, and also holds a Certificate in Broadcast Meteorology from Mississippi State University, following four years of study in the atmospheric sciences and geosciences.

 David came to WPVI-TV in 1990, as a general assignment reporter.
 Prior to joining Action News, David was a reporter with WJZ-TV, Baltimore, Maryland, WMAR-TV, Baltimore, Maryland, WNEP-TV Wilkes-Barre/Scranton, Pennsylvania, and with WFMZ-TV in Allentown, Pennsylvania.
 David was honored with several United Press International Awards for reporting while in Allentown, Pennsylvania.
 David is also a graduate of Temple University, Philadelphia, where he received a Bachelor of Arts degree in Communications.